UPPMAX/UPPMAX-documentation/docs/software/rstudio.md

 # RStudio

-RStudio is an IDE specialized for [the R programming language](r.md).
+RStudio is an IDE specialised for [the R programming language](r.md).

 ???- tip "What is an IDE?"